-Within the prototypical implementation, traceable artifacts from custom traceability information configuration models as shown in Figure 1 can be used for query, metrics, and rule definitions.
+Currently, both components are tentatively integrated in a software solution that envisages a commercial application.
+Therefore, the analysis language is configured to utilize a proprietary TIMM from which traceability information configuration models and concrete TIMs are defined.
+At runtime, the expression editor triggers the interpreter to request the current TIM from the underlying software solution and subsequently perform the given analysis.
+Within our implementation, traceable artifacts from custom traceability information configuration models as shown in Figure 1 can be used for query, metrics, and rule definitions.
 Due to an efficient implementation used by the tracesFrom... to... function, analysis are re-executed immediately when an analysis is saved or can be triggered from a menu entry.
 The efficiency of the depth-first algorithm implementation was verified by interpreting expressions using TIMs ranging from 1,000 to 50,000 artificially created traceable artifacts.
-The underlying TICM was build according to the traceable artifact definitions of the A-SPICE standard [19].
+The underlying TICM was build according to the traceable artifact definitions of the A-SPICE standard [18].